tidy street general store brighton ellie and co blog shopping guide

 hi cacti seven dials plant shop brighton

-19. Hi Cacti (Seven Dials).
-This is Brighton’s only shop specialising in cacti, and easy-care houseplants and it’s run by the lovely Sabine Palermo who started it when she moved to England from Austin, Texas – which explains the Tex-Mex meets Palm Springs vibes inside.
+16. Hi Cacti (Seven Dials).
+This is Brighton’s only shop specialising in cacti, and easy-care houseplants and it’s run by the lovely Sabine Palermo who started it when she moved to England from Austin, Texas.
+This explains the Tex-Mex meets Palm Springs vibes inside.
 If you’re having a bad day and arrive here sad, you will leave full of inspiration and cheer.

 3 Comments